 - two course English Composition or intensive Writing course series

-- a Calculus course
+- one Calculus course

-- a Statistics or Biostatistics course
+- one Statistics or Biostatistics course

-- an Economics (macro or micro) course
+- one Economics (macro or micro) course

-- a Speech course
+- one Speech course

 - two Humanities elective courses